 Santana homers twice, Gonzales delivers quality outing as Mariners thump Royals

 Remember the product the Seattle Mariners put on the field back in April?
-They were piling up runs against opposing starters, and their pitching staff was stringing together some quality outings.
-Though the start was surprising for a club entering a step-back season, and though it all came crashing down a month later, the Mariners were playing loose, and getting the results.
+They were piling up home runs against opposing starters, and their pitching staff was stringing together some quality outings.
+The start was surprising for a club entering a step-back season, and though it all came crashing down a month later, the Mariners were loose, and getting results.

 After Santana launched a three-run homer with no outs in the first, Daniel Vogelbach promptly followed with a solo shot to boost his Home Run Derby campaign, giving Seattle back-to-back homers for the eighth time this season.
 And, eight of Seattle’s nine starters logged at least one hit off Kansas City starter Brad Keller, to build a six-run lead by the fourth inning.